Company has contract to house asylum seekers removed

 Stay Belvedere Hotels (SBHL) houses people waiting for asylum decisions in 51 hotels in England and Wales, as well as the Napier Barracks in Folkestone, Kent, which is due to close and be returned to the Ministry of Defence in September.

-The decision to end the contract, worth around £2 billion a year, comes after a review of all contracts to provide asylum accommodation.
+The decision to end the contract comes with immediate effect after a review of all contracts to provide asylum accommodation.

+Asylum seekers currently living in SBHL sites will be moved to other housing across the asylum estate.

 The review raised concerns about the company’s performance and behaviour, according to a Home Office statement, which said the safety and security of people staying and working in temporary accommodation was a government priority, as well as ensuring value for money.

-The earliest point the Home Office contract, which was awarded in 2019, can be exited without payment of a break cost is September next year.
+SBHL is a sub-contractor of a wider Home Office agreement with provider Clearsprings, which was awarded in 2019 and is worth around £2 billion a year.

-It is unclear what arrangements there are for asylum seekers currently living in the accommodation after the contract ends.

-The Times reported that the Home Office will bring in the company which managed the Bibby Stockholm, Corporate Travel Management.
+The Times has also reported that the Home Office will bring in the company which managed the Bibby Stockholm, Corporate Travel Management.

 Minister for border security and asylum Angela Eagle said: “Since July, we have improved contract management and added more oversight of our suppliers of asylum accommodation.